sparks-gen/cyberdux_duckguin/README.md

 In researching them, I learned two things:

 1. They are the only penguins that (naturally) occur in "The Old World"<sup><a href="https://en.m.wikipedia.org/wiki/African_penguin">1</a></sup>.
-2. "The Old World" is a term applied to Europe and Africa, to note the known world before the discovery of the Americas<sup><a href="https://en.m.wikipedia.org/wiki/Old_World">2</a></sup>.
+2. "The Old World" is a term applied to Asia, Europe and Africa, to note the known world before the discovery of the Americas and Australia<sup><a href="https://en.m.wikipedia.org/wiki/Old_World">2</a></sup>.

 ### Add your penguin (and your name)